What can I use my credit card for?

 What can I pay for with a credit card?

-When shouldn’t I pay with my credit card?
+When shouldn’t you use your credit card?

 1. Supermarket shopping